alexanderhorner/webpack-image-processor-loader/README.md

 # webpack-image-processor-loader
-A loader for processing images.
+A webpack loader for processing images.

 This loader enable you to process [sharp](https://sharp.pixelplumbing.com/) on images when webpack bundles them.